Idan Zalmanson

-Idan Zalmanson (עידן זלמנסון; born April 18, 1995) is an Israeli basketball player for Hapoel Tel Aviv of the Israeli Basketball Premier League.
+Idan Zalmanson (עידן זלמנסון; born April 18, 1995) is an Israeli basketball player for Hapoel Holon of the Israeli Basketball Premier League.
 He was named the Israeli Basketball Super League Most Improved Player in 2017.

 Early life

 Zalmonson was born in Be'er Ya'akov.
 At the age of 3 his family moved to Rishon LeZion.
 He played for Maccabi Rishon LeZion and Maccabi Tel Aviv youth teams.

 Professional career

 Early years (2011–2015)

 In 2011, Zalmanson started his professional career with Maccabi Tel Aviv.
 He was part of the roster that won the 2012 Israeli League championship, the 2012 Adriatic League championship and the Israeli State Cup both in 2012 and 2013.

 On August 6, 2013, Zalmanson signed a four-year deal with Bnei Herzliya.

 Maccabi Rishon LeZion (2015–2018)

 On July 20, 2015, Zalmanson parted ways with Bnei Herzliya to join Maccabi Rishon LeZion, signing a three-year deal.
 In his first season with Rishon LeZion, he helped them to win the 2016 Israeli League championship as a backup center for Darryl Monroe.

 On May 12, 2017, Zalmanson recorded a career-high 24 points, shooting 9-of-11 from the field, along with 7 rebounds and 2 steals in a 79–91 loss to Hapoel Holon.
 Zalmanson finished his second season with Rishon LeZion averaging 7.8 points and 4 rebounds per game.
 On June 6, 2017, Zalmanson was named co-Israeli Basketball Premier League Most Improved Player, alongside Rafi Menco.